No Easy Answers: Themes

 No Easy Answers presents bullying as the proximate cause of the Columbine shooting.
 Brown criticises frameworks where the attack was spurred by cultural factors such as violent video games or media, as well as ideological interpretations such as the presentation of victims like Rachel Scott and Cassie Bernall as Christian martyrs.
 The version of Columbine High School depicted in No Easy Answers was described by two reviewers as "nothing short of horrific", with severe and persistent bullying that authorities overlooked or participated in.
 Brown contrasts this with some statements by other students and teachers in the shooting's aftermath, whofrom his point of viewdownplayed bullying and depicted Columbine as a healthy social environment.

 Analysts of the book have compared Brown's statements with those by other students that admitted to and defended bullying.
 Evan Todd, a football player at Columbine who was wounded in the shooting, made a statement to Time Magazine that the school was a "clean, good place except for these rejects", who were "a bunch of homos, grabbing each other's private parts" and deserved bullying as subjects of "disgust".
 Todd presented bullying at Columbine as a positive, arguing that students who were socially nonconformist or perceived as gay deserved mistreatment.
 Anne Mahler, a Ph.D. candidate at University College Cork, viewed Todd's statements as supporting Brown's thesis.

-A large share of the book revolves around Brown's experiences with John Stone, the sheriff of Jefferson County, Colorado, who attempted to implicate Brown as an accomplice to the shooting.
+A large share of the book revolves around Brown's experiences with sheriff Stone, who attempted to implicate Brown as an accomplice to the shooting.
 Although the sheriff's office was aware Brown had made a report against Harris in 1998, and had used that report to draft a search warrant for Harris's house, they claimed otherwise in public and attempted to discredit the legitimacy of Brown's statements.
 Terrance L. Peterson and John H. Hoover, respectively professors of educational psychology and special education at St. Cloud State University, argued in a review that the investigation "complicated [Brown's] ability to manage his anguish".
 They presented this focus as an attempt by Brown to transfer his feelings about the shooting from Klebold to Stone.
 Peterson and Hoover also posited that a generation gap complicated the investigation of Brown's report, with authorities failing to recognize the seriousness of Harris's online threats.

 As implied by the book's title, it ultimately does not ascribe a clear narrative to the shootings.
 The book is primarily reflective rather than focused on factual reporting; it focuses on Brown's and Klebold's lives, with Harris portrayed as a more mysterious figure.
 Peterson and Hoover describe No Easy Answers as "meaning-making", conceptualizing it as essentially part of a public grieving process rather than as an attempt to conclusively explain Columbine.